Public app review - Social platform for fractional investing

 Betterment is a robo-advisor that specializes in easy automated portfolios.

-For a small annual fee, Betterment manages diversified portfolios chosen from thousands of stock EFTs and bond EFTs, recommends risk profitability, and highlights investment strategies based on smart investing tools.
+For a small annual fee, Betterment manages diversified portfolios chosen from stock ETFs and bond ETFs, recommends risk profitability, and highlights investment strategies based on smart investing tools.

 For first-time investors, Acorns is the go-to investment app in my book.
 Acorns allows you to squirrel away your extra cash (pun intended) and watch your savings grow without even feeling the difference.
 Simply connect the card you use most often and each of your purchases will be rounded up and the difference will be invested.